2026-05-15 · grocery list, meal plan, weight loss, nutrition, meal prep · 16 min read

 • Low-calorie flavor is the underrated category: mustards, vinegars, hot sauce, citrus, herbs, spices, and aromatics.

 If a food is not pulling at least one of those four levers, it is taking up space without helping you lose weight.
 For the full framework that uses this kind of list, see our step-by-step guide to building a weight loss meal plan.
+If you would rather build your own meal plan from scratch — setting your own calorie target, protein floor, and rotation — that DIY framework pairs directly with the list below.

 Proteins to buy